-6.4.4 ZeroBrine proposed wastewater treatment system and BREF of Large Inorganic Chemicals-Solids and other Industry
+8.4.4.
+ZeroBrine proposed wastewater treatment system and BREF of Large Inorganic Chemicals-Solids and other Industry

 The BATs for the industry of precipitated silica are described in the BREF of Large Volume Inorganic Chemicals-Solids and other Industry which is published in 2007 [24].
-This edition as many other BREFs is under revision today.
+This edition like many other BREFs is under revision today.

 According to BAT Conclusions, operators should:

-- Optimize the design and operation of their processing train to achieve waste, energy consumption, and dust emissions reduction. - Try to keep energy consumption for the production of one tonne of silica between 15 and 24 GJ, or less.
+- Optimize the design and operation of their processing train to achieve waste, energy consumption, and dust emissions reduction. - Try to keep energy consumption to produce one tonne of silica between 15 and 24 GJ, or less.
 In this energy consumption, the waste treatment energy consumption is not included.